Lance Performance Guide¶

 The Python/Java logger can be configured with several environment variables:

 LANCE_LOG: Controls log filtering based on log level and target.
 See the env_logger docs for more details.
-TheLANCE_LOGenvironment variable replaces theRUST_LOGenvironment variable.LANCE_LOG_STYLE: Controls whether colors are used in the log messages.
+TheLANCE_LOGenvironment variable replaces theRUST_LOGenvironment variable.LANCE_TRACING: Controls tracing filtering based on log level.
+Key tracing events described below are emitted at theinfolevel.
+However, additional spans and events are available at thedebuglevel which may be useful for debugging performance issues.
+The default tracing level isinfo.LANCE_LOG_STYLE: Controls whether colors are used in the log messages.
 Valid values areauto,always,never.LANCE_LOG_TS_PRECISION: The precision of the timestamp in the log messages.
 Valid values arens,us,ms,s.LANCE_LOG_FILE: Redirects Rust log messages to the specified file path instead of stderr.
 When set, Lance will create the file and any necessary parent directories.
 If the file cannot be created (e.g., due to permission issues), Lance will fall back to logging to stderr.

 Trace Events¶